DendrouLab/panpipes/docs/workflows/preprocess_spatial.md

 - PCA is computed and plotted.
 PCA plots are also saved into the `./figures/spatial` directory.
 - Final `SpatialData` object is saved into the `./filtered.data` directory as a `zarr` file

+If multiple `SpatialData` objects have been preprocessed, you have the option to concatenate all of them in the last step of the preprocessing:

+- (Optional) All `SpatialData` objects in `./filtered.data` are concatenated and saved to `./concatenated.data/concatenated.zarr`

 ## Steps to run

 1. Activate conda environment `conda activate pipeline_env`